opsimathically/multidb/README.md

 Most methods require strings for pool name and database name, this is a bit inefficient, but adds clarity of functionality when I'm reading years old code.
 A lot of my code reflects the anxiety of managing a large personal code base, this is an affectation of that anxiety.
 If you don't want to see the database name/pool name over and over, you can just create a wrapper to supply them automatically.

 **_IMPORTANT_**: each of the query template creators in the MariaDB class has an option to skip the query validator.
-If you're queries are weird, and you know what you're doing, you can disable the validator.
+If your queries are weird, and you know what you're doing, you can disable the validator.
 This can be necessary for things like renaming results (eg SELECT something as something_else), etc.

 We provide each validated query a class instance with an execute method, which can run either in a streamed row by row callback to alleviate potential memory consumption issues, or without a callback to retrieve all rows at once.